 There's so much to see and do in this open-air museum of a city.
 May we suggest...

-You've doubtless already visited this museum for one of its major exhibits (Rodin, Monet, Picasso, Botero, and Ingres, among others).
-But did you know that it is also one of the world's biggest repositories of Québec art?
+You have undoubtedly visited this museum for one of its major exhibits (Rodin, Monet, Picasso, Botero, and Ingres, among others) but did you know that it is also one of the world's biggest repositories of Québec art?
 Spanning the 17th century to the present day, the museum collection includes works by Riopelle and the Brousseau collection of Inuit art.